NLP Practitioner Standards

 Professional Guild of NLP

-The Professional Guild of NLP
+What was the Professional Guild of NLP?

-As a result of the change in the role of ANLP the body had become less relevant to those training providers who wanted a central body overseeing standards and giving potential NLP students guidance of how to select a reliable and professional training body.
+As a result of the change in the role of ANLP the body had become less relevant to those training providers who wanted a central body overseeing standards and giving potential NLP students guidance on how to select a reliable and professional training body.

-As a result the Professional Guild of NLP was formed at a meeting in May 2003 near Birmingham.
-Pegasus NLP along with 8 other of the UK’s most respected and long established NLP training providers, founded the Guild to provide such a resource for the NLP community.
+As a result, the Professional Guild of NLP was formed at a meeting in May 2003 near Birmingham.
+Pegasus NLP along with 8 other of the UK’s most respected and long-established NLP training providers, founded the Guild to provide such a resource for the NLP community.

 Professional Guild Standard